liquidapps-io/docs/docs/patches/latest.md

     - If a contract uses a delayed commit, this delayed commit won’t be overwritten by an immediate commit
 - update eos 1.8.9 and eosio.cdt 1.7.0
 - add `zeus box create` and `zeus box add` commands
+- add `zeus compile --sidechain=mychainnamee` flag to compile a side chain name when using liquidx
+- use gateway port (3115) instead of service port (e.g. `13112` oracles) when running local zeus tests
+- add `liquidjungle` box with `/models/liquid-mappings` for DSP files, service files, and the `dappservices`:`dappservicex` mapping as well as `/models/eosio-chains` `liquidjungle.json` chain config file
+- add `dappservicex` (DAPP service contract for new chain) and `liquidx` (DAPP service contract for EOS mainnet)
 - fixes
     - update example frontend to eosjs2 and latest scatter
     - update cleanup script to work with new dsp logic